Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case of transverse intersections

 \section{The case of transverse intersections}

-{\bf {New assumption $-$}} From now on in the proof of the Main Theorem we assume that for any wall $L$ obtained by our limiting process there is a deck transformation $\gamma$ so that $\gamma(L)$ intersects $L$ transversely.
+{\bf {New assumption $-$}} From now on in the proof of the Main Theorem we assume that for any wall $W$ obtained by our limiting process there is a deck transformation $g$ so that $g(W)$ intersects $W$ transversely.

-.05in We will prove that the bi-infinite blocks $\C$ of $L$ and $\E$ of $\gamma(L)$ are linked.
-A very common possibility is that both $\C$ and $\E$ are bi-infinite strings of lozenges which are interlocked as in Figure \ref{figure20}.
-But a priori there are more complicated possibilities with adjacent blocks with $(1,3)$ ideal quadrilaterals.
+.05in We will prove that the bi-infinite blocks $\C$ of $W$ and $\E$ of $g(W)$ are linked: the walls intersect exactly the same set of leaves of $\wls$, and for each such leaf $E$ of $\wls$, then $W \cap E$ and $g(W) \cap E$ are geodesics which intersect transversely.
+An obvious possibility is that both $\C$ and $\E$ are bi-infinite strings of lozenges which are interlocked as in Figure \ref{figure20}.
+But a priori there are more complicated possibilities with adjacent blocks with $(1,3)$ ideal quadrilaterals $-$ in particular we do not know a priori that a corner of one of the blocks is in the interior of the other block, this is one main property to be proved.

+Given two pairs of points in a circle, we say that the pairs are linked if each separates the other in the circle.

 \begin{proposition} (linking) Assume that $M$ is atoroidal and $\ls, \lu$ are transversely orientable.
-Let $L$ be a wall with associated bi-infinite block $\cC$ and $\gamma$ in $\pi_1(M)$ so that $\gamma(L)$ intersects $L$ transversely at some point.
-Let $\cE$ be the bi-infinite block of $\gamma(L)$.
+Let $W$ be a wall with associated bi-infinite block $\cC$ and $g$ in $\pi_1(M)$ so that $g(W)$ intersects $W$ transversely at some point.
+Let $\cE$ be the bi-infinite block of $g(W)$.
 Then $\cC, \cE$ intersect the same set of stable leaves and the same set of unstable leaves.
 Any corner orbit of $L$ is contained in the interior of a basic block of $\cE$ and vice versa.
-Finally for every leaf $F$ intersected by $L$, then $L \cap F, \ \gamma(L) \cap F$ are geodesics in $F$ which intersect transversely. \end{proposition}
+Finally for every leaf $F$ intersected by $L$, then $L \cap F, \ g(L) \cap F$ are geodesics in $F$ which intersect each other transversely.
+Finally $\cC$ (hence also $\cE$) is a bi-infinite string of lozenges. \end{proposition}

-\begin{proof} Let $\X_0$ be the set of stable leaves intersecting $L$ and $\X_1$ the corresponding set for $\gamma(L)$.
+\begin{proof} Let $\X_0$ be the set of stable leaves intersecting $W$ and $\X_1$ the corresponding set for $g(W)$.
 Both are properly embedded copies of $\rrrr$ in the stable leaf space.
-The main property we want to prove is that $\X_0 = \X_1$.
-Let $v$ be a point of transverse intersection of $L$ and $\gamma(L)$, and let $E = \wls(v)$, hence $v$ is a point in both geodesics
+One main property we want to prove is that $\X_0 = \X_1$.
+Let $v$ be a point of transverse intersection of $W$ and $g(W)$, and let $E = \wls(v)$, hence $v$ is a point in both geodesics